BingqingCheng/ASAP/README.md

 Requirements:

-+ numpy scipy scikit-learn json ase dscribe
++ numpy scipy scikit-learn json ase dscribe pytest

 + The FCHL19 representation requires code from the development brach of the QML package.
 Instructions on how to install the QML package can be found on https://www.qmlcode.org/installation.html.